We have set an ambitious target to achieve net-zero carbon emissions by 2030.

-The Fund has incorporated ESG into its investment process for some time now and, in particular, since 2018 the fund has been measuring the carbon foot print of its investments.
-More detail can be found by accessing the following pension fund annual report and investment strategy statement.
+The fund has incorporated ESG into its investment process for some time now and, in particular, since 2018 the fund has been measuring the carbon footprint of its investments.
+More detail can be found by accessing the Pension Fund Annual Report 2018-19 and

 Investment Strategy Statement 2017.